-For queries about this trial, please contact the study team on 01865 289591 or email habit.study@phc.ac.uk

-If you wish to complain about any aspect of the way in which you have been treated during the trial, you should contact the chief investigator, Dr Simon Kyle, or the Trial Manager (contact details below), or the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480 or email ctrg@admin.ox.ac.uk.
+For queries about this trial, please contact the study team on the details below.
+If you wish to complain about any aspect of the way in which you have been treated during the trial, you should contact the Chief Investigator, Dr Simon Kyle, or the Trial Manager (contact details below), or the University of Oxford Clinical Trials and Research Governance (CTRG) office on 01865 616480 or email ctrg@admin.ox.ac.uk.